TheTeamVivek/YukkiMusic/.github/docs/source/config.rst

    - **OWNER_ID**: The  User ID That will treated as the Owner of the bot, Multiple Id can be separated with a space.
    - **STRING_SESSIONS**: Your session string (usually generated via a method like Pyrogram) or You can generate from `Telegram Tools <https://telegram.tools/session-string-generator#pyrogram>`_ And make sure you environment is **Production** don't use **Test**.

-You also can fill these belows Available Vars
+You also can fill these :ref:`Optinal  Vars<Optiona_Variables_recommended>`

 Available Vars
 --------------

 Here is a List of all Available Vars of `YukkiMusic <https://github.com/TheTeamVivek/YukkiMusic>`_.

 Config vars are basically the variables which configure or modify bot to function, which are the basic necessities of plugins or code to work.
-You have to set the proper mandatory vars to make it functional and to start the basic feature of bot.
+You have to set the proper Necessary vars to make it functional and to start the basic feature of bot.

 Necessary Vars
 ^^^^^^^^^^^^^^